changgyhub/changgyhub/README.md

 - 🏀 Vertical Jump Training / Basketball / Dota2 / Steam Games

 Disclaimer:
-- All repositories *under this account* are developed by myself and not associated with any other party unless explicitly mentioned.
+- All repositories *under this account* are developed by myself, not associated with any other party unless mentioned.